aassr1965/laravel-vuetify3-inertia/README.md

 LARAVEL

-Boilerplate including Laravel9 Inertia and Vuetify 3
+Boilerplate for Laravel9 Inertia Sanctum and Vuetify 3